esheldon/nsim/config/README.md

       that would give those observables.
 Each step here involves simulating the object convolved with the psf, rendering the image, and finding the observables.
+    - problem  at low s/n the best fit will move all over the place.
+This is probably prohibitive.
     - nice properties
         - should remove noise bias
         - fully incorporates all the observational details of the data such as